sp4c38/AWattPrice/backend/README.md

 The v3 deploy uses separate defaults so it does not touch the existing v2 server.
 Required runtime files live directly under `/etc/awattprice-v3`, and the deployed Compose file is stored under `/srv/awattprice-v3`.

 Docker Compose is the only place that maps host paths to container paths.
-For normal Docker deployment, `config.ini` should not set file or directory paths.
 The backend defaults to these container paths:

 ```text
 /etc/awattprice/entsoe-token.txt